tfpf/graph-plot/README.md

 fonts installed, Matplotlib will fall back to the default fonts and issue a warning.
 (Functionality remains unaffected.)

+I highly recommend using a good custom font, because part of what makes these plots look good (in my opinion) is the Cochineal font.

 Let's say you want to use a font called MyAwesomeFont.
 This is what you have to do.
 * Download MyAwesomeFont.
 It will probably be available as a package containing